sukh-sekhon/Convolution-Reverb/README.md

 # Convolution Reverb Processing Optimization [![forthebadge](https://forthebadge.com/images/badges/made-with-C-Plus-Plus.svg)](https://forthebadge.com)

+## What is Convolution Reverb?
+Convolution reverb is used in audio signal processing to simulate reverberations from different environments.
+By using an impulse response from a specific environment, any audio signal can be transformed to sound as if it was recorded there.

 ## Usage
 To use the most optimized version:
 1. Clone the repo ```git clone https://github.com/sukhjot-sekhon/Convolution-Reverb-Processing-Optimization```